The Militarization of Latin America

 In relation to the second problem, the

-all, the U.S. empire does not maintain 872 bases and military
+the U.S. empire does not maintain 872 bases and military missions

-missions spread across the length and width of the planet so that
+spread across the length and width of the planet so that its troops

-its troops can experience the delights of multiculturalism or
+can experience the delights of multiculturalism or breathe fresh

-breathe fresh air of life.
-It maintains them, at enormous cost,
+air of life.
+It maintains them, at enormous cost, Noam Chomsky

-Noam Chomsky has said on numerous opportunities, because they
+has said on numerous opportunities, because they are the principal

-are the principal instrument in a plan of global domination comparable
+instrument in a plan of global domination comparable only to that

-only to that which obsessed Adolf Hitler in the 1930s.
-To think
+which obsessed Adolf Hitler in the 1930s.
+To think that those

-that those troops and weapons systems are based in Latin America
+troops and weapons systems are based in Latin America for some

-for some reason other than to insure the territorial and political
+reason other than to insure the territorial and political control

-control of a region that experts consider the richest on the planet
+of a region that experts consider the richest on the planet in

 minerals, agriculture, etcetera - would be unforgivably stupid.

-may or may not occur today or tomorrow, but will certainly occur
+or may not occur today or tomorrow, but will certainly occur when

-when the imperialists consider it convenient.
-For this reason,
+the imperialists consider it convenient.
+For this reason, UNASUR

-UNASUR ought to forcefully reject their presence and demand the
+ought to forcefully reject their presence and demand the suspension

-suspension of the installation of these bases.
-And furthermore,
+of the installation of these bases.
+And furthermore, it should

-it should make clear that this is not an "internal matter"
+make clear that this is not an "internal matter" of

-of Colombia - no one in their right mind can invoke rights of
+Colombia - no one in their right mind can invoke rights of national

-national sovereignty to justify the installation in their territory
+sovereignty to justify the installation in their territory of

 and death to its neighbors.
-During the 30 year that Hitler rearmed
+During the 1930s, Hitler rearmed Germany,

-Germany, the U.S. and its allies screamed to the high heavens,
+the U.S. and its allies screamed to the high heavens, knowing

-knowing that the next step would be war, and they were right.
+that the next step would be war, and they were right.
+Why should

 Secondly, as long as Uribe is president